 What do you think about it?

 It can be used in the case of dynamic SQL effectively without the need to calculate the number of columns involved and handling the constant dynamically:

 DECLARE @Stmt NVARCHAR(MAX) DECLARE @ColList NVARCHAR(MAX) SELECT @ColList = STRING_AGG('([' + [c].[name] + '])', ',' ) WITHIN GROUP (ORDER BY [c].[name]) FROM [sys].[tables] [t] INNER JOIN [sys].[columns] [c] ON [c].[object_id] = [t].[object_id] INNER JOIN [sys].[schemas] [s] ON [s].[schema_id] = [t].[schema_id] WHERE [s].[name] = 'dbo' AND [t].[name] = 'SampleTable' AND c.[name] <> 'RowId' SET @Stmt = 'SELECT [RowId],' + CHAR(13) + '( SELECT AVG(col) ' + CHAR(13) + ' FROM ( VALUES ' + @ColList + ' ) [val](col) ) AS [AVG]' + CHAR(13) + 'FROM [dbo].[SampleTable]' PRINT @Stmt EXECUTE(@Stmt) GO

-The VALUES() limitation of maximum of 1000 rows used at once is overridden there because VALUES() is used in a subquery.
+The VALUES() limitation of a maximum of 1000 rows used at once is overridden there because VALUES() is used in a subquery.
 You can read more about this problem in this post.